Get in touch

 I advise students on defining success for themselves and then planning its attainment.

 In most cases, this means I’m guiding ambitious, talented high schoolers through the challenge of applying to college.
-My unique background in standardized test preparation, college and life counseling, and writing and editing gives me the ideal skill set to guide students to top-tier colleges and success beyond.
-My students have gone on to essentially all competitive undergraduate programs – Stanford, Northwestern, Vassar, Harvard, Columbia, Amherst, Wellesley, Rice, Yale, Swarthmore…all of them – and a wide range of graduate programs – pharmacy at Michigan, MBA at MIT, PhD at Columbia, MD at the University of Washington, and PhD at Emory.
-My professional memberships include NACAC (National Association for College Admission Counseling), IECA (Independent Educational Consultants Association), and MACAC (Minnesota Association for College Admission Counseling), where I serve on the Admissions Practices committee and the Inclusion, Access, and Success committee.
+My unique background in standardized test preparation, college and life counseling, and writing and editing gives me the ideal skill set to guide students to exceptional fit colleges and success beyond.
+My students have gone on to essentially all competitive undergraduate programs – Stanford, Northwestern, Vassar, Harvard, Barnard, Amherst, Wellesley, Rice, Yale, Olin, Swarthmore…all of them – a wide range of graduate programs – PharmD at Michigan, MBA at MIT, PhD at Columbia, MD at the University of Washington, PhD at Emory, and many more – as well as a number of international institutions – from the University of Toronto and the University of British Columbia to Durham University and Oxford University.
+My professional memberships include NACAC (National Association for College Admission Counseling), IECA (Independent Educational Consultants Association), and MACAC (Minnesota Association for College Admission Counseling).
+I previously served as Co-Chair of the Admissions Practices committee and in MACAC’s Presidential cycle.
+I currently serve as Co-Chair of the Anti-Racism Committee and on the Inclusion, Access, and Success committee.

 I look on my work as much more than utilitarian admissions advice.
 Education is a piece of life, and guiding students on self-awareness, critical thinking skills, and the development of a value system is really my goal.
 Serving as a mentor in these areas is both exciting and an honor.